 To overcome the disadvantages of a squirrel-cage motor, slip rings are attached to the end of the circuit.
 It is used as an external circuit which has high resistance connected in series with the circuit.
 The external circuit of the slip ring IM is shown in the figure below.

 Because of this high resistance high starting current is limited as the high resistance opposes the current intake.
-It also provides good starting torque to the motor.
+It also provides a good starting torque to the motor.
 After the smooth run of the motor, the external circuit is removed to avoid running losses.
 So, it acts as an external circuit to maintain high starting torque and consumes low current while starting.
 Apart from this, all the working conditions of slip ring IM is the same as that of a squirrel type.

 Advantages of IM

 - Low cost

 - Rugged construction.

 - Used for domestic purposes.

 - Used in Industries.

 Advantages of Slip Ring IM over Squirrel Cage